nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The 'mainParseAdd() will check if the provided name is valid or is blank or made up of white spaces.
 If the provided name is valid, the method will create a build with the provided name and the method will call the method `addBuild()` in the `BuildManager` class, passing `addBuild` the created build object with the provided name.
-If the provided name is invalid, the `BlankStringException` exception will be thrown and an error message will be printed.
+If the provided name is empty or made up of whitespaces, the `BlankStringException` exception will be thrown and an error message will be printed.

 The `addBuild()` method will check if the provided name is already in the list of builds.
 If the provided name is not in the list of builds, the method will add the build into the list of builds.
 If the provided name is already in the